crate/crate/docs/sql/statements/select.rst

 :expression:
-  Can be the name or ordinal number of an output column, or it can be an arbitrary expression formed from input-column values.
+  Can be the name or ordinal number of an output column, or it can be an arbitrary :ref:`expression <gloss-expression>` formed from input-column values.

 The optional keyword ``ASC`` (ascending) or ``DESC`` (descending) after any expression allows to define the direction in which values have are sorted.
 The